dcsil/CSC491/presentations/best_practices_tech.md

 # High Level Agenda

 - Languages & Frameworks
-  - Ruby, Python, Javascript, PHP, Java, C, C++, Rust, Golang, R, etc
+  - Ruby, Python, JavaScript, PHP, Java, C, C++, Rust, Golang, R, etc
 - Testing
   - The different types of tests
   - When to reach for what